0l3d/edfi/README.md

 - `Home` - Move to beginning of line
 - `End` - Move to end of line
 - Any printable character - Insert at cursor position

+#### Find Mode

+- ESC - Return to nomrla mode
+- Arrow keys - Move cursor
+- Any printable character - Search in the file

 ## Installation